grace-notes/website/contents/topics/reversionism.md

 * The plan of God for the Church Age.

-*_Seven characteristics of reverse process reversionism*_
+### Seven characteristics of reverse process reversionism

 1. Prolonged residence in the cosmic system is the inevitable result of unchecked fragmentation, which is parlayed into reversionism.

 2. The believer in this stage is described in several ways.

     * The enemy of God, Jas 4:4.

     * The enemy of the cross, Phil 3:18.

     * A hater of God, Jn 15:23.

     * Spiritual schizophrenia, “double minded,” James 4:8.

     * Anti or against Christ, 1 Jn 2:18,22, 4:3; 2 Jn 7.

     * Disciple of the devil, 1 Jn 3:8,10.

 3. Reverse process reversionism is a status quo of unrestrained and perpetual sinfulness, fragmentation, reversionism, and extensive cosmic involvement.
 This believer is brainwashed by satanic propaganda.

 4. The manifestations of reverse process reversionism are many.
 The believer branches out into the various categories of reversionistic activity.

     * Legalistic fragmentation or polarized legalism becomes reversionism, Col 2:16-18; Heb 5:11-6:16.

     * Phallic fragmentation or polarized antinomianism becomes reversionism, 2 Cor 12:21; Eph 4:19, 5:5; Col 3:5; Rev 2:14, 20-23.

     * Ascetic fragmentation becoming reversionism is characterized by self-sacrifice and the Trappist monk syndrome, 1 Tim 4:5

     * Mental attitude arrogance becomes reversionism and locked-in arrogance, 1 Tim 6:4,17.

     * Monetary fragmentation becomes reversionism, Jas 4:13-14, 5:1-6; Rev 3:14-20; Eccl 5:10-16.

     * Drug addiction and alcoholic fragmentation becomes reversionism, Isa 28:1, 7-9; Gal 5:20.

     * Anti-establishment fragmentation becoming reversionism is seen in those who reject such establishment principles as free enterprise, freedom through military victory, the divine institutions of family, home, and the true function of government.
 Such believers do not understand that freedom without authority is anarchy, and authority without freedom is tyranny, Rom 1:18-32.

     * Verbal fragmentation becomes reversionism, James 5:9,12.

     * Psychotic fragmentation becomes reversionism, 1 Pet 2:15-19.

     * National reversionism, Hos 4:1-6.

-**Biblical Nomenclature for Reversionism.**
+# Biblical Nomenclature for Reversionism

 **Gal 5:4**, “_drifting off course from grace._”